The Best Solution for Raccoons Living in your Home

 Read on to discover the basics of what it means to have a raccoon living in your home and which type will end up being the best raccoon trap to fix your wild little problem.

 While you can easily share your backyard with some harmless animals like small birds and squirrels, having a raccoon out and about in your home can be a serious risk for you and your family.
 Here are some of the biggest dangers to keep in mind when discovering a raccoon in your house:

 Raccoons are widely known for carrying rabies and other dangerous diseases like roundworm and salmonella, which are found in their feces and can be extremely risky when ingested or even inhaled.

-These animals are famous for looking for food in the trash, breaking garbage bags and overturning trash bins during the night, which leads to contamination, polluting and odor that contribute to unhealthy conditions.
+These animals are famous for looking for food in the trash, breaking garbage bags, and overturning trash bins during the night, which leads to contamination, polluting, and an odor that contributes to unhealthy conditions.

 Our Top Pick – Overall Best Raccoon Trap

 Tomahawk Model 609SS-F – 12×12 Flush Mount Pro Series Trap with Rear Access Door

 How do I know a raccoon is living in my house?

 You may not outright see them doing their antics, but as we said, raccoons are messy creatures that leave their traces everywhere they go, and some of the most notorious evidence of their living in your home are:

 Damage in your house: